Michigan Sea Grant Extension Fellows Program for Michigan State University Graduate Students

 - Personal statement (not to exceed 1 page) with emphasis on what the prospective fellow expects to gain from the experience for enhancing integration of research and Extension, as well as professional development and what the fellow may be able to contribute to all participants’ learning in the program.

-Selections will be made and applicants notified by end of September 2020.
+Selections will be made and applicants notified by mid-October 2021.

 - Recruitment Fellows for Extension Engagement (master’s or doctoral students) – hourly pay or equivalent stipend up to $500 total.